jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafetyPartTwo/task.md

 - `choosePicture` chooses one pre-defined picture by its name.
 You should ask the user to choose a picture by its name.
 The list of pre-defined pictures you can get by the pre-defined function `allPictures`.
-To get the picture by its name, you can use the pre-defined function `getPictureByName`, which returns `String?` - an image – or `null` if the name is incorrect:
+To get a picture by its name, you can use the pre-defined function `getPictureByName`, which returns `String?` – an image – or `null` if the name is incorrect:

 ![`choosePicture` function work](../../../utils/src/main/resources/images/part1/AlmostDone/choose_picture.gif "`choosePicture` function work")